Ramakrishna Mission Institute of Culture, Gol Park

 (c) Promotion of the study of the cultural heritage of India and of humankind.

 From a modest beginning, the Institute has now grown into a centre of learning and research, recognized by many esteemed educational centres.
 It has drawn the interest of the public as well as many leading scholars of India and other countries.
-The Institute has the following wings:

 Activities: